Richard Haking: Subsequent events

-A further attack by the61st (2nd South Midland) Division, scheduled for 9:00 p.m, was cancelled but one Australian battalion attacked alone and suffered severe casualties.
+A further attack by the 61st (2nd South Midland) Division, scheduled for 9:00 p.m, was cancelled but one Australian battalion attacked alone and suffered severe casualties.
 This earned the undying disgust of the commander of the 15th Australian Brigade, Brigadier-General Harold "Pompey" Elliott, who had seen 80 per cent of his two assaulting battalions killed, wounded or captured by night-fall.
 Haking, in possession of incomplete information, ordered another attack the next day.
 Having received fresh information about the three brigades of the 61st (2nd South Midland) Division at 8:20 p.m. he ordered the 9:00 p.m. attack to be abandoned and that the 183rd Brigade and the 184th Brigade return to or remain in their front line.

 The 5th Australian Division was ordered to consolidate its gains, ready to assist another attack by the 61st (2nd South Midland) Division the following morning and not to reinforce the 15th Australian Brigade but rather to withdraw any survivors of the initial assault.
 The orders were confirmed again by XI Corps HQ just after 9:00 p.m.
 Elliott eventually received orders, time stamped 9:25 p.m., telling him that he might withdraw the 59th Australian Battalion if he thought its attack unlikely to succeed.
-Elliott later claimed in his notes on the battle that McCay had only learned at 8:35 p.m., from the 61st (2nd South Midland) Division, that its attack had been cancelled but too late to stop the 58th Australian Battalion going forward and that blame lay with Haking.
+Elliott later claimed in his notes on the battle that McCay had only learned at 8:35 p.m., from the 61st (2nd South Midland) Division, that its attack had been cancelled, too late to stop the 58th Australian Battalion going forward and that blame lay with Haking.
 Paul Cobb puts the blame with McCay and his staff for not processing Haking's orders quickly enough.

 While the 58th Australian Battalion were attacking, Haking changed his mind, again on the basis of fresh information.
 McCay informed him that the 8th Australian Brigade and 14th Australian Brigade were holding their positions in the German lines and a Royal Flying Corps (RFC) aircrew had misinterpreted flares, probably let off by Germans, as indicating the presence of BEF troops.
 At 10:00 p.m., Haking's chief of staff, Brigadier-General W. H. Anderson, met with McCay and his chief of staff, Lieutenant-Colonel Wagstaff.
 Haking ordered the 184th Brigade to attack the Sugar Loaf at 3:00 a.m. to assist the Australians, while McCay was authorised to reinforce his forward positions.